devmilitiax/mercury/README.md

 - HOW TO USE
-1. Design a newsletter in the Newsletters Menu, the visual editor activate on click the name column
+1. Design a newsletter in the Newsletters Menu, the visual editor activate on click the name column ( Save from the editor at least once )
 2. Set a SMTP provider in the SMTP menu, i suggest a gmail account, ask google for the common use of gmail for SMTP
 3. SEND a newsletters in the Mercury Launcher Menu